cfpb/owning-a-home-api/README.md

    }
 }
 ```
-Install mysql-python module
+Install mysql-python module:
 ```shell
 pip install mysql-python
 ```

-Sync the database and make sure it can be run and accessible in a browser (http://127.0.0.1:8000) (you may get an error if your MySQL Server is not running, if that's the case, run `mysql.server start` and try the following again:
+Sync the database and make sure it can be run and accessed in a browser (http://127.0.0.1:8000) (you may get an error if your MySQL Server is not running, if that's the case, run `mysql.server start` and try the following again:
 ```shell
 python manage.py syncdb
 python manage.py runserver
 ```

+####Owning-A-Home API Module
-Now you are ready to install the app:
+Now you are ready to install the app/module:

 Go back to your workspace (`~\workspace` in the case above) or the location you installed `oah_api`, please do not clone inside `oah_api` folder:
 ```shell